 - Facing Temporary Increase in Demand

 It’s common for companies in certain industries to have peak seasons or periods when the demand temporarily increases.
 For instance, during the holidays, manufacturing and retail businesses receive more orders than usual.
-By employing the services of an order-taking call centre, companies can boost time-efficiency and decrease downtime when receiving orders.
+By employing the services of an order-taking call center, companies can boost time efficiency and decrease downtime when receiving orders.